 In this article, we would like to explain such “data on average height, average annual income, average life expectancy, etc. of Japanese people.

-Average Height in Japan
+Average Height in Japan women and men

 Many foreigners who come to Japan may first feel that “Japanese people are small.